How Can You Overcome Social Anxiety?

 You don't have to be "The life of the Party" to be social - Just be you.
 Focus on your strengths.
 Are you a good listener?
 A kind person?
 A good observer?
 Do you share an interest with others?
 The world needs good communicators but it also needs good listeners.

-– Deep breathing exercises can help reduce stress, and in turn, reduce the anxiety response.
+Take a Deep Breath – Deep breathing exercises can help reduce stress, and in turn, reduce the anxiety response.

 Take Small Steps – Try starting out with smaller groups and build up to larger ones.